MFEh2o/fishEntryTool_TEMPLATE/README.md

 ```

 2. Run the script!
 Pay attention to warnings and errors that come up in the console.
 If you get errors related to e.g. trying to add a new lake or site that isn't already in the database, you can re-run the script after adding parameters like `force_lakeID = T` or `force_siteID = T` to the `updateFish()` function call. **If you use any force_* parameters, be sure to note them manually in the 'force log' that will be created for each year the tool is used.** The database manager will be able to look back at this force log and correct any errors after the fact.

+### A note on file paths

+The file paths in updateFish.R are defined using the `here()` package for simplicity.
+All file paths are relative to the project root directory, aka the top-level folder where the '.Rproj' file lives.
+Instead of writing file paths with slashes, we write them separated by commas.
+For example, instead of `"code/checks.R"`, we write `here("code", "checks.R")`.
+Behind the scenes, that evaluates to a full file path that's specific to whatever computer you're on and where you've stored your project.
+For more information on the `here` package, see [this article](https://github.com/jennybc/here_here).

 ## Saving your changes to GitHub